 IoT technology is currently being used in construction zones to increase efficiencies and security for employees.
 Everything from “smart eyeglasses” that workers use to give work instructions has been analyzed to determine how real time information can help employees complete their jobs.

-Another manner that building equipment is utilizing IoT technologies to boost security is by embedding sensors into building safety equipment that communicate with heavy equipment vehicles.
-Rather than relying on costly onboard technologies, the detectors in traffic safety cones are cheap and will deliver to vehicles regarding the existence of electricity lines, water heaters, or functioning for building employees.
+Another manner that construction equipment is utilizing IoT technologies to boost security is by embedding sensors into building safety equipment that communicate with heavy equipment vehicles.
+Rather than relying on costly onboard technologies, the detectors in traffic safety cones are cheap and will deliver to vehicles regarding the existence of electricity lines, water heaters, or functioning for construction workers.

 Sensors in machines let them transmit information about their status and any need for service or repairs.
 Fixing machines until they break makes more sense of awaiting the meltdown, which by Murphy’s Law is indeed likely to happen only in the worst period.